alextanned/ECE1512_2024F_ProjectB_AlexTan_ZhiyuanYaoyuan/Part34/readme.md

 - **Memory Usage**: Slight decrease post-pruning

 ### Run
--Run the Part34.ipynb to see Channel Pruning results
+- Run the Part34.ipynb to see Channel Pruning results

 ---